amaanabbasi/Repo_for_begginers/README.md

 You might be one of them who knows how to fix a issue but don't feel confident to contribute in open source.
 Don't worry, This happens with us when we were getting started.
 Feel free to ask for problems.
 We will soon setup a discord server.

+If you only know html/css/js, you still can contribute in this project.
 Even a small change will be accepted.

 # We expect you know basics
 * python